dmitrynikolaev08/face-up-task/readme.md

 ## Potential improvements

-1. Add tests.
-2. Migrate to a more robust database like PostgreSQL.
+1. Migrate to a more robust database like PostgreSQL.
-3. Store uploaded files on a cloud storage service like AWS S3.
+2. Store uploaded files on a cloud storage service like AWS S3.